 Level Concept

-The Level Concept was developed in UNECE IWG A-LCA to reflect the different motivations and goals of determination of CFP for [light duty vehicles] and indicates four classes [or levels] which correspond to intended use cases of an automotive LCA.
-[The importance of LCA has grown considerably in recent years and the number and type of use cases for LCA expanded as a result.]
+The Level Concept was developed in UNECE IWG A-LCA to reflect the different motivations and goals of determination of CFP for [light duty vehicles] and indicates four classes, or levels, which correspond to intended use cases of an automotive LCA.
+The importance of LCA has grown considerably in recent years and the number and type of use cases for LCA expanded as a result.
 The Level Concept also considers the increasing demand for primary data to inform LCA results.
-[By addressing variations in availability and quality of data inputs, the Level Concept helps to ensure a consistent analysis across all product systems and goals.]
-[By transparently addressing these new forms of vehicle LCAs and their input data variation, the Level Concept helps to ensure a consistent application of the vehicle LCA method and the appropriate selection of a product system model for an intended application and scope.]
+By addressing variations in availability and quality of data inputs, the Level Concept helps to ensure a consistent analysis across all product systems and goals.
+By transparently addressing these new forms of vehicle LCAs and their input data variation, the Level Concept helps to ensure a consistent application of the vehicle LCA method and the appropriate selection of a product system model for an intended application and scope.

-[Figure 1 Life cycle assessment framework according to ISO 14040:2006
+Figure 1 Life cycle assessment framework based on ISO 14040:2006

-]

-Based on the ISO 14040:2006 standard, a life cycle assessment (LCA) consists of four steps ([Figure 1).
+Based on the ISO 14040:2006 standard, a life cycle assessment (LCA) consists of four steps (Figure 1).
 Goal and scope definition is the first step of these four.
 In this step the study is defined in detail and central choices are made regarding its conduct.

 “The goal definition shall firstly state the intended application(s) of the LCA results in a precise and unambiguous way.
 The decision-context is one key criterion for determining the most appropriate methods for the LCI model.”